-As a result of the positive data from the PISCES II study, the FDA approved the commencement of a randomised, placebo-controlled, Phase IIb clinical trial in the US in patients living with chronic stroke disability (PISCES III).
-This trial will enroll approximately 110 patients across up to 40 centres, and is scheduled to begin recruitment in late 2018.
+As a result of the positive data from the PISCES II study, the FDA approved the commencement of a randomised, placebo-controlled, Phase 2b clinical trial in the US in patients living with chronic stroke disability (PISCES III).
+This trial was designed to enrol approximately 130 patients across up to 40 centres in the US.

-The target population for PISCES III will be patients, who have stabilised following an ischemic stroke 6-12 months prior to treatment, with moderate to moderately severe functional disability requiring help from others to carry out activities of daily living or to ambulate.
-For further information on the trial as well as to determine eligibility to participate in this trial, please visit the trial website (www.pisces3.org).
+The target population for PISCES III was patients, who have stabilised following an ischemic stroke 6-24 months prior to treatment, with moderate to moderately severe functional disability requiring help from others to carry out activities of daily living or to ambulate.